Asana/python-asana/README.md

     else:
       # error! possible CSRF attack

-Note: if you're writing an non-browser-based application (e.x. a command line tool) you can use the special redirect URI "urn:ietf:wg:oauth:2.0:oob" to prompt the user to copy and paste the code into the application.
+Note: if you're writing a non-browser-based application (e.x. a command line tool) you can use the special redirect URI `urn:ietf:wg:oauth:2.0:oob` to prompt the user to copy and paste the code into the application.

 Usage
 -----

-The client's methods are divided into several resources: attachments, events, projects, stories, tags, tasks, teams, users, and workspaces.
+The client's methods are divided into several resources: `attachments`, `events`, `projects`, `stories`, `tags`, `tasks`, `teams`, `users`, and `workspaces`.

 Methods that return a single object return that object directly: